karam94/bannerlord-fourth-crusade-mod/README.md

   - Battania = Kingdom of France
   - Vlandia = Angevin Empire
   - Sturgia = Second Anglo-Scandinavian Empire (Nordic states have re-combined)
-- Assign the correct cities & towns to their correct starting empires.
+- Mass majority of cities & towns have been renamed to resemble real life cities & towns.
+They have been assigned to the correct starting empires (e.g. Tripoli, despite being surrounded by - Ayyubid cities, belongs to the Byzantines).
+Their sizes may not be reflective of their actual sizes however and this is a work in progress.
+- All main starting Rulers & Lords have been renamed to reflect the new kingdoms.
-- Replace all existing names in spcultures with genuine names.
+- Replaced all existing names in spcultures with more accurate names.
-- Add extra names for all sets in spcultures with genuine names.
+- Added extra names for all sets in spcultures with accurate names.
-- Rename clans to more realistic names.
-- Replace all characters in lords with genuine names.
-- Redo lords file because of update meaning NPC makeover may not be needed.
+- Fixed bug that causes game to crash when walking around a city.

 ### Todo: